 Employment litigation is a scary concept for many.

 Negotiation and settlement are predicated on a number of factors.
-Including the company’s bottom line, risk exposure, and precedent-setting, among other factors.
+Including the company’s bottom line, and risk exposure. precedent-setting, among other factors.

 Most of the time, the decision to negotiate and to what extent will depend on personal factors that are only known to you.

-Sometimes a breakdown in the employment relationship that results in a demand letter simply comes from hurt feelings and uncertainty in the future of employment.
-A thorough understanding of these causes of employment litigation is critical in resolving matters once the demand letter has been received.
+Sometimes a breakdown in the employment relationship that results in a demand letter simply comes from hurt feelings and uncertainty about the future of employment.
+A demand letter is often an invitation to have a conversation regarding the end of the employment relationship.

-Our lawyers understand the risks inherent in litigation both for employers and employees.
-This allows our firm to act decisively to manage settlement opportunities in the litigation process.
+Our litigation lawyers understand the risks inherent in litigation both for employers and employees.
+This allows our firm to act decisively to manage settlement opportunities in the litigation lawyer process.
 We will advise on gathering document obligations and strategies to facilitate resolution, whichever side you are on.

-Practical experience during employment litigation allows for managing legal costs in a way that maintains the company’s target in terms and deadlines and the bottom line.
+Practical experience during employment litigation lawyer allows for managing legal costs in a way that maintains the company’s target in terms and deadlines and the bottom line.